Updated: Nov 4

-Our inner critic is like a radio station we play over and over again in our mind and it’s often riddled with negative messages that play on our fears and doubts.
+Our inner critic is like a radio station we play over and over again in our mind and certain songs are on repeat.
+We can't seem to turn the channel, and the lyrics to those songs are often riddled with negative messages that amplify our fears and doubts.
 For those of us who struggle with perfectionism, our inner critic can be especially harsh.

 Three Tips to Challenge Our Inner Critic: